alexzq04/ThermalPX/README.md

 3. When the installation finishes, reboot your phone and the magisk module should be installed.

 ## Which devices are compatible?
-This Magisk Module was tested on a POCO X3 PRO and it works flawlessly, but it should work on most of POCO/XIAOMI devices.
+This Module was tested on a POCO X3 PRO and it works flawlessly, but it should work on most of POCO/XIAOMI devices.